nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-outlook-connector.md

 ![]({{file name='outlook-settings-popup.png'}} ?w=350)

-**Language**: choose your preferred language (currently available languages are English, French and German)
+**Language**: choose your preferred language (currently available languages are English, French and German).

-**Show sidebar for new emails**: Check this option if you want to access the Nuxeo repository directly from within a new email
+**Show sidebar for new emails**: Check this option if you want to access the Nuxeo repository directly from within a new email.

-**Enable email attachments extraction**: Check this option if you want that attachments are extracted from the email and stored as separate content items within Nuxeo as attachment of the email content object
+**Enable email attachments extraction**: Check this option if you want that attachments are extracted from the email and stored as separate content items within Nuxeo as attachment of the email content object.

 **Online edit options**